NHMD/DataTool/README.md

 Therefore it is recomended to follow
 * [this setup guide](http://yeoman.io/codelab/setup.html) to setup yeoman
-* Install the the [angular-fullstack] (https://github.com/DaftMonk/generator-angular-fullstack) generator
+* Install the [angular-fullstack] (https://github.com/DaftMonk/generator-angular-fullstack) generator

 If you choose not to use Yeoman, you should still install the following
 * grunt-cli